vanessa-guzman/Data_Analytics_Portfolio/README.md

 ## About Me

 Hi, I’m Vanessa and I majored in Psychology.
-While an undergrad I took a Statistical Methods in Psychological Research course which piqued my initial interest in exploring and analyzing data.
+While an undergrad I took a Statistical Methods in Psychological Research course which piqued my interest in exploring and analyzing data.
 After graduating, I chose to transition into data analytics by completing the Google Data Analytics Certificate.
 I currently use tools such as MySQL, R, Tableau, and Excel when conducting data analysis and creating visualizations.

-I am currently transitioning into data analytics and this repository contains links to my R and SQL projects.
+This repository contains links to my R and SQL projects.
 My Tableau dashboards can be found on my [Tableau profile](https://public.tableau.com/app/profile/vanessa4875).

 ## [Project 1: Cyclistic: Casual Riders and Annual Members](https://github.com/vanessa-guzman/Cyclistic_Casual_Riders_and_Annual_Members)